GameMakerHub/Catalyst/docs/index.md

 This way we can make sure that vendored code is not included in version control.
 Stating the obvious: files inside of the `vendor` folders should never be edited, as your changes are not included in VCS.
+If you want to make changes to a vendored file, you will have to make a merge request for that package, and use that.
+This way, everybody can profit from the upgrades!

 ## Setup